Gluten-Free Linzer Cookies

 • 1.75 oz blanched almonds (or gluten-free almond flour)

-• 3/4 cup flour (for gluten-free pastries)
+• 3/4 cup flour (for gluten-free desserts)

-• 1 tsp baking powder (gluten-free)
+• 1 tsp baking powder for gluten-free desserts

 • vanilla